mosip/documentation/docs/MOSIP-ID-Object-Definition.md

 	}
 }
 ```
-Also, please refer to [ID Repository API](ID-Repository-APIs.md) on how an ID Object is managed in MOSIP.
+Also, please refer to,
+* [ID Repository API](ID-Repository-APIs.md) on how an ID Object is managed in MOSIP
+* [UI Specification for Registration Client] on how ID data is collected from Registration Client UI
+* [UI Specification for Pre-registration] on how ID data is collected from Pre-registration UI